James White (Southwest Territory politician)

 James White (June 16, 1749 – October, 1809) was an American physician, lawyer, and politician.
 He was an early settler at Nashville, Tennessee and in Louisiana.
-He was a member of the Province of North Carolina House of Burgesses and a delegate for North Carolina in the Continental Congress and a non-voting member of the U.S. House for the Southwest Territory.
-In historical writings, he is usually referred to as "Dr. James White" to distinguish him from General James White, the founder of Knoxville, Tennessee.
+He was a delegate to the Third, Fourth, and Fifth North Carolina Provincial Congresses from Currituck County.
+He was also a delegate from North Carolina to the Congress of the Confederation, and a delegate to the U.S. House of Representatives from the Southwest Territory.
+White represented Chatham County in one session of the North Carolina General Assembly, and Currituck County in four sessions.
+In historical writings, he is usually referred to as "Dr. James White" to distinguish him from other contemporary James Whites.